Beware Yu Darvish & Japanese Imports

 Then there’s Daisuke Matsuzaka (left), who came over with just as much hoopla as Darvish.
 The Red Sox won the bidding with their famous $51,111,111.11 offer, then gave him a six-year, $52 million contract.
 Matsuzaka had one really good season, but overall he has been injury plagued and mediocre.

-And what about the Yankees signings of Hideki Irabu and Kei Igawa, the latter perhaps the worst contract in the history of baseball?
+And what about the Yankees signing of Kei Igawa, perhaps the worst contract in the history of baseball?
 For their $26 million bid and $20 million contract, the Yankees got 16 games, a 2-4 record and a fitting 6.66 ERA out of Igawa.
 He’s been buried in the minors for the past three seasons.

 I’m not saying Japanese players should not be given a chance to play in the majors, but their gaudy statistics should be taken with a grain of salt.
 They should not be given multi-year, multi-million dollar contracts until they prove themselves in the U.S. Until then, they should be treated like international signings or draft picks — given a signing bonus of a few million dollars, then the MLB minimum for at least their first season.
 If their skills translate, then give them the big bucks.